IAJC Principles on Creation, Operation, Financing, and Dissolution of Civil Society Organizations

 Voluntary and forced dissolution

-Non-profit civil entities should be dissolved, and their assets liquidated and disposed of, in accordance with their statutes and the express will of their members.
-Members may not distribute organizational assets amongst themselves.
-Forced dissolution, as a legal sanction, shall be appropriate only in exceptional circumstances, in the most serious cases involving a threat to a legitimate interest recognized in international human rights instruments, and when less restrictive measures are insufficient to protect such interest.
+The dissolution of nonprofit civil entities, their liquidation and the disposal of their assets should follow the provisions contained in their bylaws, as expressed by the will of their members.
+Members should not distribute the entity’s assets among themselves.
+Compulsory dissolution, as a legal penalty, should be appropriate only in exceptional circumstances and in the most serious cases that entail the infringement of a legitimate interest recognized by international human rights instruments and where less restrictive measures would not be sufficient to protect such an interest.

-You can download the full Declaration in Enlish (via OAS) here or in Spanish (via OAS) here.
+You can download the full Declaration in English (via OAS) here or in Spanish (via OAS) here.
 This includes the rationale for each principle as well as the applicable international standards.